Sylius/Sylius/docs/customization/fixtures.rst

 We the ``App\Entity\Shipping\ShippingMethod`` extended with a new field ``deliveryConditions``.

 **1.** To cover that in fixtures, we will need  to override the ``ShippingMethodExampleFactory`` and add this field.

 .. code-block:: php

     <?php

+    // src/Fixture/Factory/ShippingMethodExampleFactory.php

+    namespace App\Fixture\Factory;

-    // App\Entity\Factory\ShippingMethodExampleFactory.php
+    // ...
+    use Sylius\Bundle\CoreBundle\Fixture\Factory\ShippingMethodExampleFactory as BaseShippingMethodExampleFactory;

-    final class ShippingMethodExampleFactory extends BaseShippingMethodExampleFactory implements ExampleFactoryInterface {
+    final class ShippingMethodExampleFactory extends BaseShippingMethodExampleFactory
+    {
         ...